-Note: Cranking an engine without sparkplugs can be simple and easy.
-Though you should get heed if you try it.
+Caution: Cranking an engine without sparkplugs can be simple and easy.
+Though you should take heed if you try it.
 There may be other water damage that may cause additional issues to your engine.
-Use extreme caution at your own risk.
+Use extreme caution only at your own risk.

 How Do You Prevent Hydrolock?